 -

-Group 2 – Major internaꦐtional races but of slightl✃y less importance than Group 1 races.
+Group 2 – Major international races but of slightly less impor🎀tance than Group 1 races.

 -